A Core Model for Choreographic Programming: References

 The syntax of CC is displayed in Figure~\ref{fig:cc_syntax}, where $C$ ranges over choreographies.
-We use two (infinite) disjoint sets of names: processes (ranged over by $\pid p,\pid q,\dots$) and procedures ($X,\ldots$).
-Processes run in parallel to each other, and each process stores a value -- a string of the form $\s\cdots\s\cdot\zero$ -- in a local memory cell.
-Each process can access the value of its own memory cell using the placeholder $\pcont$, but it cannot read the content of the memory cell of another process without performing a message exchange (no data sharing).
+We use two (infinite) disjoint sets of names: processes ($\pid p,\pid q,\ldots$) and procedures ($X,\ldots$).
+Processes run in parallel, and each process stores a value -- a string of the form $\s\cdots\s\cdot\zero$ -- in a local memory cell.
+Each process can access its own value, but it cannot read the contents of another process (no data sharing).

-Term $\eta;C$ models an interaction among two processes, and reads ``the system may execute the interaction $\eta$ and proceed as $C$''.
-An interaction $\eta$ is either a value communication or a label selection.
-In a value communication $\gencom$, process $\pid p$ sends its local evaluation of expression $e$ to process $\pid q$, which stores the received value.
-Expressions are either the constant $\zero$, the contents of the sender's memory cell (written as $\pcont$), or an application of the successor operator to $\pcont$.
-In a selection $\gensel$, process~$\pid p$ communicates its selection of label $l$ (which can be either $\lleft$ or $\lright$) to process $\pid q$. \newtext Labels are used to communicate decisions about control flow, rather than data (see \S~\ref{sec:selections}). \oldtext In a conditional $\gencond$, process $\pid q$ sends its value to $\pid p$, who checks if the received value is equal to that in its own cell; the choreography proceeds as $C_1$, if that is the case, or as $C_2$, otherwise.
-In all terms involving a sender and a receiver (value communications, selections, conditionals), their names must be different (no self-communications).
-The terms for the definition and the invocation of a recursive procedure $X$ are standard.
+Term $\eta;C$ is an interaction between two processes, read ``the system may execute $\eta$ and proceed as $C$''.
+An interaction $\eta$ is either a value communication -- $\gencom$ -- or a label selection -- $\gensel$.
+In $\gencom$, $\pid p$ sends its local evaluation of expression $e$ to $\pid q$, which stores the received value.
+Expressions are either the constant $\zero$, the value of the sender (written as $\pcont$), or an application of the successor operator to $\pcont$.
+In $\gensel$, $\pid p$ communicates label $l$ (either $\lleft$ or $\lright$) to $\pid q$. \newtext Labels are used to communicate decisions about control flow, rather than data (see \S~\ref{sec:selections}). \oldtext In a conditional $\gencond$, $\pid q$ sends its value to $\pid p$, which checks if the received value is equal to its own; the choreography proceeds as $C_1$, if that is the case, or as $C_2$, otherwise.
+In value communications, selections and conditionals, the two interacting processes must be different (no self-communications).
+Definitions and invocations of recursive procedures are standard.
 The term $\nil$, also called \emph{exit point}, is the terminated choreography.

 \newtext In the remainder, we write $\pn(C)$ for the set of all process names that appear in $C$.